jbking/two-scoops-of-django-ja/source/index.rst

 34.4 Insider Tip: Be Active in the Community . . . . . . . . . . . . . . . . . . . . .
 422
 34.4.1 9 Easy Ways to Participate . . . . . . . . . . . . . . . . . . . . . . . . .
 423
 34.5 Summary . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . .
 424
-35 Closing 􀄻oughts 425
+35 Closing Thoughts 425
-Appendix A: Packages Mentioned In 􀄻is Book 427 Appendix B: Troubleshooting Installation 435 Identifying the Issue . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . .
+Appendix A: Packages Mentioned In This Book 427 Appendix B: Troubleshooting Installation 435 Identifying the Issue . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . .
 435
 Our Recommended Solutions . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . .
 436